omgtant/claustroboard/docs/Main.md

 - on player landing - nothing
 - can land on me? - true
 - can start on me? - true

+## Zero tile (inherits Abstract tile)

+**Implementations**
+- on turn start - nothing
+- on player-occupied turn start - panic
+- on player landing - swap all players **positions** in turn order, while preserving the turn order itself (so the next player still moves next). for the player that ends up on this tile, copy the player's old tile and replace this tile with that.
+- can land on me? - true
+- can start on me? - false *?*